 with their massive atmospheres.

-are introduced and then not fully applied to the planets.
-Also,
+then not applied to the planets.
+The reader is led through detailed

-organization is by objects, not by processes as in the earlier
+matters.
+Also, organization is by objects, not by processes as in the

-chapters.
-It would be better, for instance, to introduce the Hadley
+earlier chapters.
+It would be better, for instance, to introduce the

-cells and the Coriolis effect and then discuss all applications on the
+Hadley cells and the Coriolis effect and then discuss all applications

-- Page 160: Figure 5.4 doesn't clearly state at what altitude temperatures are measured.
+- Page 160: Figure 5.4 doesn't state at what altitude temperatures are measured.